hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 ### Online

-If the system is able to reach [releases.hashicorp.com][releases].

-1. From a shell on your instance:
+If the system can reach [releases.hashicorp.com][releases], go to a shell on your instance and run one of the following:

-	* To execute the uninstaller directly, run `curl https://releases.hashicorp.com/tfe/uninstall.sh | sudo bash`.
+- **Execute uninstaller**: Run `curl https://releases.hashicorp.com/tfe/uninstall.sh | sudo bash`.

-	* To inspect the script locally before running, run `curl https://releases.hashicorp.com/tfe/uninstall.sh > uninstall.sh` and, once you are satisfied with the script's content, execute it with `sudo bash uninstall.sh`.
+- **Inspect script locally**: Run `curl https://releases.hashicorp.com/tfe/uninstall.sh > uninstall.sh`, check the script content, and run `sudo bash uninstall.sh` to execute the script.

 ### Airgapped